 There’s an urgency to reflect on who we are and our future […] to have a visual reflection on the people who make this city work.
 I think it’s important and in some ways urgent.

-Running in parallel to the exhibition at Tate Britain, Artangel will stage an outdoor exhibition spanning London’s 33 boroughs, giving the public a glimpse of the future of their city.
+Running in parallel to the exhibition at Tate Britain, Artangel is staging an outdoor exhibition spanning London’s 33 boroughs, giving the public a glimpse of the future of their city.

-The exhibition will be free to visit, with families warmly welcomed at weekends and in the holidays.
+The exhibition is free to visit, with families warmly welcomed at weekends and in the holidays.

 Over the months ahead, pupils featured in the exhibition will be visiting Tate Britain with their schools.
 As part of this learning experience, pupils will see their photograph up close in dedicated learning spaces around the gallery and take part in activities that explore the exhibition themes.
 At the end of the exhibition each picture will be returned to the school where the photograph was taken.

 For purposes of safeguarding the thousands of children in the exhibition, individual photographs are not named and Tate staff will not be able to identify individual classes or schools for general visitors.
 If you are a parent or carer of a child in the exhibition, we encourage you to contact your school who have been provided with the location of their photograph.

 Year 3 at Tate Britain is curated by Clarrie Wallis, Senior Curator of Contemporary British Art and Nathan Ladd, Assistant Curator of Contemporary British Art; and is produced by Erin Barnes and Gemma Clarke.
 The outdoor exhibition is curated by James Lingwood, Co-Director, Artangel and Cressida Day, Managing Director, Artangel.